Shiny White Suburban

 I’ve set a live trap for the new groundhog.

-A woman I met - a farmer - scoffed when I shared my concerns.
+A woman I met - a farmer - scoffed when I shared my worries.

-How much food will you lose before you grow a pair and get rid of him, she asks, shaking her head.
-Cantaloupe, she says, a cigarette pressed between her lips, and a friend with a truck because that bastard will piss and shit everywhere.
+How much damage will you allow before you grow a pair and get rid of him, she asks, shaking her head.
+Cantaloupe over everything, she says, a cigarette pressed between her lips, and a friend with a truck because that fucker will piss and shit everywhere.

-Her personal method is to angle a wooden plank against a five gallon bucket filled with water, a trail of apple slices leading straight into the swimming pool.
+Her personal method is to angle a wooden plank against a five gallon bucket filled with water, a trail of apple slices leading right into the swimming pool.

 *